Laboratories and Professors

 https://www.mins.ee.ethz.ch

-We perform research in the general areas of machine learning theory, mathematical signal processing, data science, and statistics.
-Currently, we are particularly interested in developing a mathematical theory of deep learning.
+At the chair for Mathematical Information Science, research in the general areas of machine learning theory, mathematical signal processing, data science, and statistics is being performed.
+The researchers have a strong interest in developing a mathematical theory of deep learning.

 http://control.ee.ethz.ch